chrispclark/AR8000/README.md

 You may have to insert the serial device:

+find vendor and product numbers via 'lsusb'
+Then inset similar to below:
 "sudo modprobe usbserial vendor=0x067b product=0x2303"

-Add user to dailot group "sudo usermod -a -G dialout $USER"
+Add user to dialout group:
+"sudo usermod -a -G dialout $USER"

 I will expand the explanation out, this insertion just works for me.